Kamui96/Chemistry_solver/readme.md

 An application developed in Flutter to use AI in order to balance chemical reactions by photos

-In collaboration with Betta9610 and Kamui96
+In collaboration with Betta9610 and Kamui96.

+First few things to do: